EnnyvanBeest/UnitMatch/README.md

-# [DO NOT USE THIS REPO.
-IT IS STILL A WORK IN PROGRESS]

 # UnitMatch
 Ephys toolbox to match single units (electrophysiology) either within the same recording (oversplits) or across recordings, by using spatial position and waveform-based parameters - both standard and unstandard metrics to the field.